The Church in Exile

 It has the appearance of life but lacks the Holy Ghost.

 True unity is not found in shared buildings, legal structures, or a central administrative apparatus.
+Unity is supernatural.

 The remnant is united because it possesses:

-- the true Faith,
+- the true faith,

 - the true Mass,

-- the true sacraments,
+- the true Sacraments,

 - apostolic succession through valid bishops.

-When the Vatican II antichurch seized the visible structures of the Church, the Mystical Body did not die; she went into exile.
+When the Vatican II antichurch seized the visible structures of the Church, the Mystical Body did not die.
+She went into exile.

 Like: